 If e-invoicing becomes truly established and everyone speaks the same “language”, the e-invoice operators will of course lose their position, but that is far from the case – if it ever happens.

-ICreative provides Basware and Kofax partner, purchase to pay and e-invoicing solutions to large companies, multinationals, educational and government institutions.
+As Basware and Kofax partner, ICreative delivers purchase to pay and e-invoicing solutions to large corporations and institutions.
 Our solutions offer more control on business spend and less complexity of the purchase to pay process.
-Regardless of the ERP systems in use, such as SAP, Oracle and Microsoft, and regardless of the number of countries, offices, currencies, languages and suppliers in scope.